iame-uni-bonn/final-project-niklasniedermeier-1/README.md

 # BacktestBay

 BacktestBay is a Python-based framework for backtesting trading strategies.
-It leverages [yfinance](https://pypi.org/project/yfinance/) for importing financial data.
+It leverages [yfinance](https://pypi.org/project/yfinance/) for importing financial data, which requires an active internet connection.

 ## Getting Started